curi/websites/_posts/2017-10-04-elliot-temple.md

 ### <a href="https://beginningofinfinity.com/">The Beginning of Infinity</a>

 Info about my colleague David Deutsch's great book.
 I wrote over 250 pages of comments and edits during the writing process.
+He was my mentor when I was new to philosophy.

 ### Fallible Ideas Newsletter